 Veterinarians usually prescribe carprofen as tablets and are then taken by mouth.
-The medication immediately takes effect in about one to two hours after intake, followed by notable improvements in clinical signs(16).
+The medication immediately takes effect in about one to two hours after intake, followed by notable improvements in clinical signs(15).

-Significant side effects of carprofen to monitor in dogs include stomach upset such as diarrhea, vomiting, and loss of appetite.
-Some dogs are also sensitive to NSAIDs, while others have an unrecognized liver problem, which can worsen their condition with the intake of the drug(17).
+Potential but serious effects of carprofen to monitor for in dogs include diarrhea, vomiting, and loss of appetite.
+Some dogs are sensitive to NSAIDs.
+Taking NSAIDs may worsen the condition of dogs with liver problems(16).

 CBD Oil for Dogs